pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 A variety of drawing primitives and higher level functions are supplied by [`<graphics.h>`](Classic-Monochrome-Graphics).

-## Mono Sprites

-Software driven [mono sprites](monosprites.md) are available on all platforms with graphics.
-Some platforms, for example the ZX Spectrum, have more optimised sprite libraries available offering additional features.

 ## X11 emulation

 This is an experimental library to emulate some basic behaviour fo the [Xlib](xlib) functions.